Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-encryption/README.md

 ```

 ### Create Cosmos Encryption Container
-You need to first create Container with ClientEncryptionPolicy and using cosmos encryption database object created in previous example, you can create cosmos encryption container proxy object like this:
+You need to first create a Container with ClientEncryptionPolicy and using the cosmos encryption database object created in the previous example, you can create a cosmos encryption container proxy object like this:

 ```java readme-sample-createCosmosEncryptionContainer
 //Create Client Encryption Key